-The master of laws (LL.M.) program in international human rights law at the Notre Dame Law School was initiated in 1988 in response to a growing worldwide need for education in the field of human rights.
+The Notre Dame Law School initiated a master of laws (LL.M.) program in international human rights law in 1988 in response to a growing worldwide need for education in the field of human rights.
 The program affords lawyers, who come primarily from outside the United States, the opportunity to engage in specialized study and research in international human rights law.
 Program participants undertake an intensive analysis of human rights issues guided by specialists in the field, and develop the skills necessary to practice or teach international human rights law.

-The LL.M. program also draws upon the resources of the University's Helen Kellogg Institute for International Studies, the Joan B. Kroc Institute for International Peace Studies, the Department of Government and International Studies, and other academic units of the University.
+The LL.M. program also draws upon the resources of the University's Helen Kellogg Institute for International Studies, the Joan B. Kroc Institute for International Peace Studies, the Department of Political Science and other academic units of the University.
 The interdisciplinary nature of the program allows students to study not only the legal processes and institutions pertaining to human rights, but also the social, economic and political contexts in which human rights are promoted, protected or violated.
 For more information, contact: